Pioneer Cemeteries and Their Stories,

 Also from Pennsylvania was Lewis W. Thomas, "useful from first to last, serving in many places of trust and profit."
 He was born in 1800 and also arrived in the 1830s.
 His death January 16, 1864, "was greatly regretted by all."

 In the pre-Civil War era, Friends/Quakers were universally known as abolitionists and pacifists.
 In 1843, famous African-American speaker Frederick Douglass was touring through the western sections of the country, which at that time included Indiana, giving anti-slavery lectures.
 He, for safety reasons, was stopping at places with a large contingent of Friends/Quakers and so during that year came to Pendleton.
-A platform was erected in a grove of trees just below the falls for his out-door oration.
-Shortly after beginning to speak, Douglass was threatened by a small group of racists and in the fracas that ensued was injured.
-He was taken to the home of Neal Hardy, a member of the Society of Friends.
-Mr. Hardy cared for the famous speaker until Douglass recovered from the wounds.
-Afterward, Mr. Hardy received a letter from Frederick Douglass thanking him for his kindness.
+A platform was erected in a grove of trees on the north bank just below the falls for his and others' presentations.
+Shortly after beginning to speak, Douglass was threatened by a group of racists and in the fracas that ensued was injured.

+Neil Hardy and his wife Elizabeth, who during the visit of 1843 had cared for Frederick Douglass until he recovered from the wounds, were members of the Society of Friends.
+Afterward, Mr. Hardy received a letter from Douglass thanking him for his kindness.
 Neal Hardy was born in Philadelphia in 1803.
 In 1832, he came to Indiana, walking all the way on foot.
 He eventually settled on a farm two and a half miles east of Pendleton, on which he lived the rest of his life.
 Besides a farmer and father of four children, Mr. Hardy was a merchant in the area, a township trustee, and the first president of the New Castle Turnpike enterprise.
 He was described by historian Harden as of medium height, of square-ish, heavy build, with good features, a high forehead, and dark eyes.
 He died November 16, 1869, and was buried here at the Friends Cemetery.
-From both Harden's and Forkner's accounts of the events surrounding Frederick Douglass's visit to the county, Neal Hardy was, evidently, a man whose life was a witness to his faith.
+From both Harden's and Forkner's accounts of the events surrounding Frederick Douglass's 1843 visit to the county, Neal Hardy was, evidently, a man whose life was a witness to his faith.

 Click here for a list in .pdf format of burials with headstones.